boyonglin/google-maps-extension/README.md

 # google-maps-extension
 > Speed up your Google Maps search flow!

-> Search for anywhere from any webpage by Google Maps (fast).
+> Search and save right in your browser using Google Maps (fast).

 ---